AiAutomatrix/CogmoraLabs/App_Overview.md

 # App Overview

-This document provides a high-level overview of the TradeFlow application's architecture, functionality, and data flow.
+This document provides a high-level overview of the Cogmora Labs application's architecture, functionality, and data flow.

 ## Architecture

-TradeFlow is a Next.js application built with the App Router, React, and TypeScript.
+Cogmora Labs is a Next.js application built with the App Router, React, and TypeScript.
 It leverages Server Components and Server Actions for efficient data fetching and mutations.
 The user interface is constructed using **ShadCN UI** components and styled with **Tailwind CSS**.
 For AI-powered features, the application integrates with **Genkit**.

 The application is structured into two main sections:
 - **Main View**: A larger section for displaying primary content like charts, heatmaps, and data screeners.